 Not that many tourists are aware of the underground history of Berlin and that there are some pretty amazing tours available to really, deeply discover it.
 Explore Berlin’s dark, underground worlds from World War II including a ruined fortress, escape tunnels dug under the Berlin Wall by citizens in a desperate attempt to escape the East German Government, and nuclear bunkers leftover from the Cold War.
 Whichever tour you decide upon, we guarantee it will be one of the most darkly memorable tours you’ve ever taken.

 Feeling down because of the rain?
 DRINK!
-And Belushi’s bar in the heart of the Mitte district is the perfect place for it.
-Cheap drinks, sports on the TV and plenty of other backpackers to meet, it’s the ideal way to get through the day when the rain is bucketing down outside!
+Belushi’s bar in the heart of the Mitte district is the perfect place for it.
+Being our hostel bar, you can count on the drinks being cheap, plus there's sports on the TV and plenty of other backpackers to meet - it’s the ideal way to get through the day when the rain is bucketing down outside.
 Make the most of the daily happy hour where it’s 2 for 1 Carlsberg beer and spirits everyday (plus 2 for 1 Cuba Libres on Mondays) from 5-9pm.
 Raining or not, we’re in.